Tibial Plateau Leveling Osteotomy (TPLO) Surgery (*The most common orthopedic surgery at our clinic)

 WHAT HAPPENS DURING THE SURGICAL PROCEDURE?

-Dr. Song performs the surgey with assistance from his trained surgical technician.
-Dr. Song examines the health of the cartilage in the joint, debrides the torn ligament, and assesses the health and integrity of the menisci in the joint.
+The Veterinarian performs the surgey with assistance from his trained surgical technician.
+The veterinarian will examine the health of the cartilage in the joint, debrides the torn ligament, and assesses the health and integrity of the menisci in the joint.
 Approximately 50% of the patients have torn medial menisci and the damaged portion is removed.
 Following this, the TPLO procedure ensues.
 The surgery time itself takes approximately 2 hours and total anesthesia from induction through preparation and radiographs lasts approximately 2-2 1/2 hours.

 AFTER SURGERY WHAT IS THE AFTERCARE REQUIRED ONCE WE BRING OUR PET HOME FROM THE HOSPITAL?